ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 When a contributor wants to create a new issue, the first thing they will do is go to the GitHub repository and find the `Issues` sections.
 The contributor will then find and click on the `new issue` button and will be prompted to select an issue template, where in our case there is only one.
 The template will help them fill out the issue in a generic way with an issue description and some acceptance criteria if necessary.
 When the issue is created, it will soon be labeled and assigned to a developer, as well as our Chirp project board.
 On the project board it will also be given a status, priority as well as an optional week, start date and end date.
 We also use milestones to keep track of when issues need to be done.
 As an example our milestones was the project reviews and the project presentation.

 The issue is now ready for a contributor to pickup and start working on it.
 First step is to branch out from our `staging` branch to create a new feature branch.
 This branch needs to follow the naming conventions described in the [README.md](https://github.com/ITU-BDSA2024-GROUP22/Chirp/README.md#branch-naming-conventions).
 When the development of the issue progresses, the contributor will update the acceptance criteria marking them complete, as well as clear out any complications that might occur under development.
 When all acceptance criteria are marked completed, the contributor will create a pull request from the feature branch back into the `staging` branch.
 On all branches, our pipeline (GitHub workflow) will run all our tests as well as lint our code on every commit.
-This workflow needs to complete successfully before a merge from the feature branch is available, as well as atleast 2 people needs to review and accept the incoming changes in the pull request.
+This workflow needs to complete successfully before a merge from the feature branch is available, as well as at least 2 people needs to review and accept the incoming changes in the pull request.
 When the pull request is merged into `staging`, our pipeline will be triggered for the staging branch that runs all the same steps as well as creating a pre-release for the version.
 The pipeline includes a version check against the [official SemVer regex](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string).
-If this fails, the pipeline will crash berfore creating the pre-release.
+If this fails, the pipeline will crash before creating the pre-release.

 When necessary, we will make sure everything works as expected on the `staging` branch, creating new test for errors we find and at last create a pull request from `staging` into our `main` branch.
-When the pull-request is accepted, it will again trigger our pipeline wich will automatically verify the version again and also make sure that no previous releases exists of that version.
+When the pull-request is accepted, it will again trigger our pipeline which will automatically verify the version again and also make sure that no previous releases exists of that version.
 If everything is fine, our pipeline will create a release.
-We then update the release note to include all changes made referencing the issues we resovled in this version bump.
+We then update the release note to include all changes made referencing the issues we resolved in this version bump.
 The pipeline will also deploy our new version of the application to Azure.

 \newpage